+ About Our Program

 Equine Therapeutic Prpgram

-In addition to individual therapy, Shana's House residents have the opportunity to participate in an therapeutic equine program.
-This 6-8 week program allows residents to develop genuine bonds with the horses through equine care, leading, and haltering the horses led by certified therapeutic instructors.
+In addition to individual therapy, Shana's House residents have the opportunity to participate in a therapeutic equine program.
+This 6-8-week program allows residents to develop genuine bonds with the horses through equine care, leading, and haltering the horses led by certified therapeutic instructors.

 Therapeutic equine has been successful in helping individuals demonstrate improvement in stress tolerance, emotional awareness, self-regard, social responsibility, problem-solving skills, impulse control, empathy, emotional awareness, assertiveness, self-actualization, independence, and interpersonal relationships.

 Therapeutic equine has proved to be beneficial in treating substance abuse, addiction, eating disorders, mood disorders, bipolar disorder, depression, anxiety, and other related conditions.